Diseases & Conditions

 Description

-The large bones that make up the hip joint—the femur (thighbone) and the pelvis—serve as anchors for several muscles.
-Some of these muscles move across the abdomen or the buttocks (hip flexors, gluteals).
-Others move down the thigh to the knee (abductors, adductors, quadriceps, hamstrings).
+The large bones that make up the hip joint — the femur (thighbone) and the pelvis — serve as anchors for several muscles.

-The strain may be a simple stretch in your muscle or tendon, or it may be a partial or complete tear of muscle fibers or of the muscle and tendon combination.
+- A partial or complete tear of muscle fibers or of the muscle and tendon combination

 Once the muscle is injured, it becomes vulnerable to reinjury.
-Repeated strains in muscles about the hip and pelvis may be associated with athletic pubalgia (also called sports hernia).
+Repeated strains in muscles within the hip and pelvis may be associated with athletic pubalgia (also called sports hernia).
 A sports hernia is a strain or tear of any soft tissue (muscle, tendon, ligament) in the lower abdomen or groin area.
 This condition is discussed in Sports Hernia (Athletic Pubalgia).

 Cause

 A hip strain can be an acute injury—meaning that it occurs suddenly, such as from a fall, a stretch injury, or a direct blow during contact sports.
-Hip strains are also caused by overuse—when the muscle or tendon has slowly become weakened over time by repetitive movements.
+Hip strains are also caused by overuse—when the muscle or tendon has slowly become irritated over time by repetitive movements.

 Factors that put you at greater risk for a hip strain include: